JMerhi01/CICD-and-Jenkins/app/README.md

 - `192.168.10.100:3000`
 ``localhost:3000``

 Displays a simple homepage displaying a Sparta logo and message.
-This page should return a 200 response!!
+This page should return a 200 response!!!

 ### Blog